Skip to content

 Style — Team consistency

-enforce-sort-order sorts classes according to the official Tailwind CSS order (with autofix).
-It has a strict mode that also groups by variant.
+enforce-sort-order sorts classes according to the official Tailwind CSS order (with autofix), compatible with oxfmt and prettier-plugin-tailwindcss.
+Its strict mode groups classes by variant prefix, sorts within each group, and orders groups by variant priority.

 enforce-shorthand converts mt-2 mr-2 mb-2 ml-2 to m-2, w-full h-full to size-full, and many more combinations.
 All with autofix.